Mintsteam/repository/readme.txt

-git is a free file control system
+git is a free distributed version control system